 - Set parameters to ensure all interactions are safe and structured.

-- Increase engagement by coming up with a theme, conversation, or a contest each month.
+- Increase engagement by coming up with a theme, conversation, or contest each month.

 - Reward participation with incentives like gift cards or other perks.

-If you’re interested in learning more, social media and workplace interactions drive some insights in our second State of the Digital Workplace Report, which identifies prevailing workplace challenges facing many organizations and offers innovative solutions that focus on digital tools and transformation.
+If you’re interested in learning more, social media and workplace interactions drive some insights in our second State of the Digital Workplace Report.
+It identifies prevailing workplace challenges facing many organizations and offers innovative solutions that focus on digital tools and transformation.
 This can also help you uncover other potential concerns you might face, as well as put them into context with data and actionable strategies.

 Learn about our other key findings by downloading the full report.